pock/pock/README.md

-## How To Enable
+## How to install

-1. Move Pock to your Applications folder
+ 1. Go to the [website](https://pock.dev) and click download.
+ 2. Unzip the archive by running `unzip` or double-clicking on the file.
+ 3. Move the extracted file to `/Applications`.

+ ## Usage

-2. Open Pock
+  1. Open Pock.
-3. If you don't see Pock in your Touch Bar, go to the `Keyboard` pane in System Preferences and select "Touch Bar shows _App Controls_."
+  2. If you don't see Pock in your Touch Bar, go to the `Keyboard` pane in System Preferences and select "Touch Bar shows _App Controls_.", then relaunch Pock.